-A Future Land Use Plan is an illustration of a community's collective vision for future growth and development.
+A Future Land Use Plan (FLUP) is an illustration of a community's collective vision for future growth and development.
+A FLUP is not zoning, but it meant to inform future zoning decisions.
 Protection of the of the Northern Hamlets' small town feel as well as the conservation of their natural areas and working lands will be critical in balancing future growth and development with maintenance of their character and charm.
 The Future Land Use Plan is intended to guide future development within the Northern Hamlets based on the identification of specific Place Types that describe the types and character of uses that are intended in each area.